 D E S I G N O P P O R T U N I T Y

-Use UX strategies to create and design a solution that helps more people during catastrophic natural disasters.
+Use UX strategies to help more people during catastrophic natural disasters.

 T H E P R O B L E M